 Exceptions to this guideline are made on an individual basis and require a business purpose for the site to be hosted off-campus.
 For example, if the site has the need to collect credit card information, that portion of the site may be hosted by an external vendor.
 Departments or units who require such an exception should contact Web Strategy prior to making arrangements.

 The university strongly encourages official departments or units to utilize the CQ5 Content Management System for new site development.
 Exceptions to this guideline are made on an individual basis and require a business purpose.
 Departments or units who require such an exception should contact Web Strategy prior to site development.

 Individual faculty, staff or student websites, as well as club sites, do not fall within these guidelines.

-Web Communications has made available a family of templates, with multiple design options, for use by academic and administrative units.
-The templates are designed to reflect the university’s brand while giving individual units the freedom to express their sub-brand using color and images.
+All Radford University websites are built within a templates for that unit whether it is a college, academic or administrative unit.
+The templates are designed to reflect the university’s brand, using large banner images on each page.
 When special template needs arise, Web Communications will consider those on a case-by-case basis.

 The following are general guidelines for university websites.
 Information specific to design, content, color, fonts, photography and videography follows.

 - URLs must be no more than two words.
 If there are two words, those words should be linked with a hyphen (-) not an underscore (_), This helps with Search Engine Optimization.
 In most cases, one word is sufficient.
 Examples: /deadlines; /tuition; /advising; /family-weekend; /help-desk

 - Use descriptive file names.
 File names for images, PDFs, Word documents or other files uploaded to the Digital Asset Manager should be descriptive to aid in Search Engine Optimization.
 Spaces in a file name should be replaced with a hyphen (-) not an underscore (_).
 Examples: information-request-form; roommate-request-form; application-for-admission-2012; tuition-waiver-form